Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 # Unity Render Streaming

 This package contains public APIs and project samples that are built on top of our [**Unity Render Streaming**](../../com.unity.template.renderstreaming-hd/Packages/com.unity.template.renderstreaming/Documentation~/index.md).
-By this package, it is made possible to develop quickly the streaming solution using P2P.
+We can develop a peer-to-peer streaming solution quickly by using this package.

 > [!Video https://www.youtube.com/embed/c2pp_T5xzeU]